-Over the next 10 days, those of you who are in charge of Thanksgiving for your households will shop, cook copious amounts of food, set the table for the big dance not to mention all the meals before and after, possibly cope with travel schedules and pick-ups at airports or delays for those who travel by other modes, and even clean up afterwards.
+In preparation, you shop, cook copious amounts of food, set the table for the big meal.
+You may also have to consider meals before and after the big one.
+Then there are travel schedules and pick-ups at airports or delays for those who travel by other modes, and even clean up afterwards.

 In the midst of all that, you may cope with family members’ melt-downs, recipes that refuse to come out the same as they did last time you tried them, stores that run out of the essential ingredient for the one dish you absolutely must make, and people who snarl at you when you inadvertently bump into them at the check-out line while trying to put a massive turkey on the tiny check-out counter.